MDAnalysis/MDAnalysis.github.io/pages/team.md

 ### The "Historical 2021-2023" column

-Here we list past leading figures from 2021 to November 14th 2023 in the "Historical lead contributors" column.
+Here we list past major contributors from 2021 to November 14th 2023 in the "Historical lead contributors" column.

 ### A note on historical contributions